touziboke/net11/posts/the-growing-disconnect-between-the-stock-market-and-the-real-economy.md

 ---
-title: The growing disconnect between the stock market and the real economy.
+title: Why is there a growing disconnect between the stock market and the real economy and what are the options for the prudent investor?
 date: 2020-06-05T05:46:38.891Z
 author: Touziboke
 summary: As the world continues to struggle with the Covid-19 pandemic, the